ART THAT MATTERSby Spannenburg.Art

 The Narrative

-Finding sanctuary within the shadows of the self
+Finding refuge in the shadows of the self

-In the ESTRANGED series, ARJAN SPANNENBURG explores the intricate journey from hiding to genuine presence.
-This particular piece, showcasing JIP, acts as a visual representation of the protective layers we adopt before we're ready to face the world.
-For SPANNENBURG, the creative process is a reaction to the established norms that frequently compel queer individuals to constantly second-guess themselves.
-By positioning JIP within the rich, textured embrace of evergreen branches, the artist underscores a universal human experience: the push and pull between the urge to be recognised and the impulse to retreat.
+In the ESTRANGED series, ARJAN SPANNENBURG explores the complex shift from hiding to truly being seen.
+This particular piece, featuring JIP, acts as a visual symbol for the protective layers we wear before we're ready to face the world.
+For SPANNENBURG, making art is a reaction to the straight-laced systems that often push queer people into constantly censoring themselves.
+By positioning JIP within the rich, textured depths of evergreen branches, the artist underscores a common human challenge: the push and pull between wanting to be noticed and the urge to stay hidden.

 This artwork is part of a larger institutional narrative regarding the queer experience and the evolution of personal autonomy.
 SPANNENBURG captured this moment to document the quiet, interior resilience that precedes public confidence.
 As JIP reflects on his journey from a closeted youth to a self-assured adult, he notes, if you compare me now at 24 with the 17 year old who just came out of the closet, you hardly recognise me: I was still so deep in my shell and so insecure about everything.
 This piece freezes that moment of being "in the shell," elevating it to a level of museal contemplation.
 It challenges the collector to look past the foliage and recognise the strength in the subject's direct, yet partially obscured, gaze.
 It is a testament to the fact that true self-expression is often a hard won victory against societal friction.